charlottetsui/comp423-course-notes/docs/index.md

 # Welcome to Charlotte's Course Notes

-This is my home page.
-I will use it to organize and share my course notes.
+Hello, this is my hope page where I will be organizing and sharing course notes for COMP 423.